MalcolmMcLean/minixml/README.md

 ## Converting XML to CSV
-XML files have a tree structure whilst CSV files are a dataframe, or a 2-dimensional data structure with rows representing records and colmns fields, with mixed numbers and strings allowed in the fields.
+XML files have a tree structure whilst CSV files are a dataframe, or a 2-dimensional data structure with rows representing records and columns fields, with mixed numbers and strings allowed in the fields.
 So CSV files cannot represent XML data perfectly.
 However many XML files are basically dataframes with only a little bit of extra structure.
 So what the program does is look for the largest dataframe-like structure